-Trump pushes for G-7 summit at his resort; critics pounce
+Ethics outcry as Trump touts ‘magnificent’ Doral for next G7

 There’s just one detail he left out: He owns the place.

 Government ethics watchdogs have long railed against the perils of Trump earning money off the presidency and hosting foreign leaders at his properties.
-They say Trump’s proposal to bring world leaders to his Miami-area resort takes the conflict of interest to a whole new level because, unlike stays at his Washington, they would have no choice but to spend money at his property.
+But they say Trump’s proposal to bring world leaders to his Miami-area resort takes the conflict of interest to a whole new level because, unlike stays at his Washington, they would have no choice but to spend money at his property.

 “It’s ethics violation squared,” said Kathleen Clark of Washington University School of Law in St. Louis.